oasis-open/openc2-oif-orchestrator/orchestrator/transport/mqtt/ReadMe.md

 ## Ports
 - Default port for [RabbitMQ MQTT](https://www.rabbitmq.com/mqtt.html) Broker is `1883` or `8883` if TLS is activated for RabbitMQ MQTT.
 This can be modified through the `MQTT_PORT` environment variable (default 1883)
 - Read/Writes to an internal RabbitMQ AMQP Broker at default port `5672`.
-Note that the internal buffer can not be accessed outside of the docker network created during docker-compose.
+Note that the internal buffer can not be accessed outside the docker network created during docker-compose.
 - All ports can be edited under the Docker Compose file under the queue port options.

 ## Adding certificates for TLS